lvgl/lvgl/docs/layouts/grid.md

 ### Grid descriptors

 First you need to describe the size of rows and columns.
-It can be done by declaring 2 arrays and the the track sizes in them.
+It can be done by declaring 2 arrays and the track sizes in them.
 The last element must be `LV_GRID_TEMPLATE_LAST`.

 For example:
 ```